Blog/NotesConcept

 Explanation of the Code

 In the above code snippet, we define a function curryMultiply that takes an initial argument x.
-The inner function inner is returned, which multiplies the current argument with the accumulated product and returns itself to allow chaining.
+The inner function inner is returned, which multiplies the current argument with the accumulated product and returns itself to allow chaining means you can call other function using dot (.)

 Inner function has access to the mul at any given point of time due to closure in JavaScript.
 We also override the toString method of the inner function to return the accumulated product when the function is converted to a string.